 “Lacking confidence” is a phrase stamped on assessments and appraisals quite frequently.

-Let’s reframe lack of confidence: let’s say, you really are only lacking comfort in a certain situation.
+Let’s reframe lack of confidence: let’s say instead that you are really only lacking comfort (not confidence) in a certain situation.

 Why do we so readily grab on to the fact that we lack confidence?

 Initially, in looking at this perspective, I assumed it was going to show up more on intake surveys of female clients.
 But that isn’t the case.
-It’s across the board — people accepting that they lack confidence because someone said it to them in relationship to the way they show up or speak or lead a meeting means they lack confidence.
-Reframe: How about it shows they may be uncomfortable and that they lack a few tools and techniques that can help?
+It’s across the board — people accepting that they lack confidence because someone said it to them about the way they show up, speak, or lead a meeting.
+Reframe: How about saying they may be uncomfortable and that they lack a few tools and techniques that can help?

 Confidence can be a head game and quite discouraging.

-Comfort can be a technique game and you can learn communication techniques that allow you to be more comfortable.
+Lack of comfort can be a technique game; you can learn communication techniques that allow you to be more comfortable.

 Many of us were full of joy and confidence when we were little – maybe 5 or 6 – we could be anything.
 We were joyously confident and comfortable – not arrogant.

 Did we truly lose confidence as we moved through adolescence, or did we simply get less comfortable?

 If we believe we are lacking in confidence it seems to be self-perpetuating – a powerful snowball situation.